ishwar00/NandToTetris/README.md

 ## Why i am doing it?

 Driving force is *How things work*.
 Computers were mystery for me, wondered how they work.
 Compilers are not obvious things to come across.
 I have heard things like, *computers understand zeros and ones*, but **how exactly?**.
-Too many mysteries to bear and work, on a machine i don't understand.
+Too many mysteries to bear and work, on a machine i don't understand, and have fun 😄.

 ## How i am doing it?
 They are two ways to go about,